engcang/vins-application/README.md

 </details>

-## OpenCV for Ubuntu 20.04 - targetting ROS2
+### ■ OpenCV for Ubuntu 20.04 - this repo mainly targets ROS2 for Ubuntu 20.04

 ---

 ### ● CV_Bridge with built OpenCV: Necessary for whom built OpenCV manually from above